Tanzania Travel Guide

 How will I wash during my climb?

 Every morning and evening you will be provided with a bowl of hot water for washing.
-As well as this we strongly recommend a good supply of baby wipes for cleaning hands during the day.
-Also when it gets very cold higher on the mountain you can get by with what we call a "pits and bits" wash for which a baby-wipe is perfect.
-Remember though that whatever you take up the mountain has to come down so you will need a waste bag to carry used wet wipes. -
+As well as this, we strongly recommend a good supply of baby wipes for cleaning hands during the day.
+Also when it gets very cold higher on the mountain you may find a baby-wipe wash is more convenient than using water.
+Remember though that whatever you take up the mountain has to come down so you will need to dispose of wet wipes appropriately in the rubbish bags provided. -

 Is there an advantage to climbing Kilimanjaro on the full moon?